Low Thia Khiang Will Not Run For Elections In 2020

-But how did Mr Low remain an opposition mainstay and a force to be reckoned with in Singapore’s political scene?
+Mr Low’s exit from GE2020 may catch many Singaporeans by surprise, but how did Mr Low become an opposition mainstay and a force to be reckoned with in Singapore’s political scene?

 Here are the things we’ll miss most about the former Workers’ Party’s (WP) Secretary-General.